Magnetic signatures of pressure-induced multicomponent superconductivity in UTe$_2$

-\textit{Methods} -- High quality UTe$_2$ single crystals were grown by the MSF technique \cite{PhysRevMaterials.6.073401MSF_UTe2} in excess uranium.
-All samples were selected from the same growth batch from which we previously drew crystals for quantum oscillation measurements \cite{eaton2024}, underlining the high sample quality. $\chi(T)$ measurements were performed using a microcoil setup in moissanite anvil cells (MACs) \cite{RevSciIns_Pressure_ACMS} with glycerol as the pressure medium.
-In this setup, a platelet sample with approximate thickness $\unit[50]{\upmu m}$ and diameter $\unit[200]{\upmu m}$ was loaded in a 10-turn microcoil.
-An ICEOxford $^3$He dipper probe was used to access temperatures down to $\unit[0.35]{K}$. $\chi(T)$ was inferred from the quadrature component of a lock-in measurement of the voltage across a pick-up coil, with the excitation current of 1~mA at 1.33~kHz applied to a concentric 170-turn outer drive coil. dc magnetic moment measurements at ambient pressure were performed in a Quantum Design Magnetic Property Measurement System using a $^3$He module. $C_p(T)$ was measured by the ac-calorimetry method in a piston cylinder cell (PCC) using Daphne oil 7474 as pressure medium \cite{klotz2009daphne}.
-Hydrostatic pressure values in MACs were calibrated by the frequency shift of ruby fluorescence \cite{ruby_pressure}, while for PCC measurements this was obtained from electrical transport measurements of the shift in $T_c$ of an elemental lead sample \cite{lead_pressure}.
+\textit{Methods} -- High quality UTe$_2$ single crystals were grown by the molten salt flux (MSF) technique \cite{PhysRevMaterials.6.073401MSF_UTe2} in excess uranium.
+All samples were selected from the same growth batch from which we previously drew crystals for quantum oscillation measurements \cite{eaton2024}, demonstrating the high sample quality. $\chi(T)$ measurements were performed using a microcoil setup in moissanite anvil cells (MACs) \cite{RevSciIns_Pressure_ACMS} with glycerol as the pressure medium.
+In this setup, a platelet sample with approximate thickness $<\unit[50]{\upmu m}$ and diameter $\approx\unit[100]{\upmu m}$ was loaded in a 10-turn microcoil with axis aligned along the crystallographic $c$-direction.
+An ICEOxford $^3$He dipper probe was used to access temperatures down to $\unit[0.35]{K}$. $\chi(T)$ was inferred from the quadrature component of a lock-in measurement of the voltage induced across the microcoil, with the excitation current of 1~mA at 1.33~kHz applied to a concentric 170-turn outer drive coil.
+DC magnetic moment measurements at ambient pressure were performed in a Quantum Design Magnetic Property Measurement System using a $^3$He module.
+Heat capacity $C(T)$ was measured by the ac-calorimetry method in a piston cylinder cell (PCC) using Daphne oil 7474 as pressure medium \cite{klotz2009daphne}.
+Pressure was determined by ruby fluorescence \cite{ruby_pressure} in anvil cell measurements and from the resistive $T_c$ of Pb \cite{lead_pressure} in piston cylinder cell measurements.